- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Start strong with some spiced root vegetable soup, dig into a fantastic entree of ham, turkey, or pork loin, and end the night with a delectable Christmas dessert.

-The restaurant is open for evening service from 4 PM-9 PM on both Christmas Eve and Christmas Day, and it only costs $32 for the customizable three-course meal, so it won’t totally break the bank.
+The restaurant is open for evening service from 4 PM-9 PM on both Christmas Eve and Christmas Day, and you can have a three-course meal that won’t totally break the bank.

 Are you on a holiday trip for two?
 Check out our list of other romantic restaurants in Dallas for some insider tips on the hottest spots to take your significant other for an evening.